Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 </div>

-This many outliers will weaken our model, so we remove the top and bottom percentiles from feature 3.
+This many outliers will add noise that disrupts our models ability to capture the trend of the data, so we remove the top and bottom percentiles from feature 3.
 This is known as **Winsorization**.

 ``` r
 library(dplyr)